-All incoming 1Ls participate in Service Project Day during Orientation.
+All incoming 1Ls participate in Service Project Day during Legal Launch Week.
 Supervised by a second or third-year student, the community service day is designed to help students meet other first-year students who share their interests, learn about organizations that appeal to them, see an area of St. Louis that they might not have found on their own, and of course, help the community.
-The Service Project for the entering Class of 2020 is with Beyond Housing, an organization that provides support and services to low-income families in reaching their long-term goals.
+The Service Project for the entering Class of 2021 is with Beyond Housing, an organization that provides support and services to low-income families in reaching their long-term goals.

 Pro Bono Pledge